 - You may not transfer your enrollment to another person.

 5. Testing Sites for Online Course

-Students in the Austin area often find it convenient to take their exams at one of the UT Testing Services sites on the UT Austin campus.
-The Testing Center is located at 2901 N. IH-35, Suite 1.400.
+Students in the Austin area often find it convenient to take their exams at the UT Testing Center located at 2901 N. IH-35, Suite 1.400.
 The Testing Center charges a $50 proctoring fee per exam.

-All testing arrangements must be requested through and approved by Exam Manager.
-You could start with the list of testing sites that have been used by our students in the past.
+University Extension maintains a list of testing sites in Texas and nationwide that have been used by students in the past.
 This list is not exhaustive, and you are not required to use a site from this list.
-But, we do maintain a list of sites in Texas and nationwide for your convenience.
-If your local college or university is not on the list, contact them to inquire if they have a testing center that proctors exams for students of other schools.
-New testing site requests can be submitted through Exam Manager.
+If your local college or university is not listed, contact them to inquire if they have a testing center that proctors exams for students of other schools.

 For more information, see Frequently Asked Questions.